-Instructional leadership is has an influence on various factors that affect student learning satisfaction, such as (a) the formation of a pleasant learning climate in schools (Clifford et al., 2012; Sahney, 2016), (b) improving the quality of cooperation, and communication between schools, teachers, students and parents (Halverson et al., 2007; Park, 2012), and (c) student discipline (Gulcan, 2001).
+Instructional leadership is has an influence on various factors that affect student learning satisfaction, such as (a) the formation of pleasant learning climate in schools (Clifford et al., 2012; Sahney, 2016), (b) improving the quality of cooperation, and communication between schools, teachers, students and parents (Halve 7 on et al., 2007; Park, 2012), and (c) student discipline (Gulcan, 2001).
 This influence is in line with by the results of other studies which conclude that instructional leadership contributes to the main aspects of learning satisfaction, performance and student achievement (Heaven & Bourne, 2016; Sahney, 2016; Mitchell & Tschannen-moran, 2015; Shatzer, 2009; Bartlett, 2008; Moffitt, 2007).
 On the other hand, teachers' professionalism and pedagogical abilities are also closely related to student learning satisfaction.
-Teachers that carry out creative teaching have the ability to create an innovative and fun learning environment for students, which triggers learning satisfaction.
+Teachers that carry out creative teaching have the ability to create an innov 19 e and fun learning environment for students, which triggers learning satisfaction.
 Kangas et al. (2017) stated that learning satisfaction depends on teachers involvement and creativity in teaching.
 Teachers with the ability to creatively and effectively inspire, motivate and simulate children's learning development are proven to be more able to influence learning satisfaction (Adhikary, 2017; Hemsley-Brown et al., 2010; Rivero, 2002).

 This research examined the effects of principal instructional leadership and creative teaching towards student self-actualization mediated by learning satisfaction.
-Existing research analyzed the relationship between the learning process and students' self-actualization (Farimani & Shahri 2020; Aljaser, 2019; Velieva et al. 2018; Dmitrienko et al. 2017; Neto 2015; Wadaani 2015; Akcay & Akyol, 2012).
-However, realizing students' self-actualization is also the principal's responsibility as the school leader and manager.
-Therefore, these results can be a reference for principals, teachers, practitioners, and educational officers in developing self-actualization in students.
+Existing research analyzed the relationship between the learning process and students' self-actualization (Farimani & Shahri 2020; Aljaser, 2019; Velieva et al. 2018; Dmitrienko et al. 2017; Neto 2015; Wadaan 10)15; Akcay & Akyol, 2012).
+However, realizing students' self-actualization is also the successful students' self-actualization is also the successful self-actualization in students.